If you are struggling with alcohol abuse, support is available. Contact Alcoholics Anonymous on 1300 222 222.

 Over the past couple of years, Brad Pitt has confronted his “ugly side”.
 It was a part of him kept hidden away from the red carpets and cameras, a part only those closest to him — those he loved the most — got to see.
 His alcoholism.

-In a new interview with The New York Times, the 55-year-old has revealed that he first opened up to a group of strangers.
+In a recent interview with The New York Times, the 55-year-old revealed that he first opened up to a group of strangers.
 An all-male Alcoholics Anonymous group, which he attended for a year-and-a-half after Jolie filed for divorce in 2016.

 “You had all these men sitting around being open and honest in a way I have never heard,” he told the publication.
 “It was this safe space where there was little judgement, and therefore little judgement of yourself.